OpenDroneMap/NodeODM/README.md

 apptainer run --writable node/
 ```

-An apptainer.def file can be built directory from the dockerfile as needed:
+An apptainer.def file can be built directly from the dockerfile as needed:

 ```
 pip3 install spython